 - 1/2 lemon to serve with

-- To do so, remove the stem end with a knife or by snapping it with your fingers.
+- If you haven't purchased "stringless" pods, you need to "string" them.
+Remove the stem end with a knife or by snapping it with your fingers.
 Then pull away the membrane string running down the seam of each pod.
 Repeat with all the remaining sugar peas.This is important, as the string is tough, fibrous, and chewy.
 Sometimes the pods have strings down both sides, in which case you'll need to snap off both ends and peel away the strings.

 - Heat the oil in a large skillet over medium-high heat.

-- Season with salt and pepper (to taste), and then serve the sauteed sugar snap peas with lemon wedges to squeeze over when serving.
+- Season with salt and pepper (to taste), and then serve the peas with lemon wedges to squeeze over them.

-- Use the right pan: You’ll need a large, wide pan, so the sauteed sugar snap peas cook evenly.
+- Use the right pan: You’ll need a large, wide pan, so the peas cook evenly.

-- Don’t overcook them: Otherwise, the pods will come apart and can even become bitter and/or chewy.
+- Don’t overcook them: Otherwise, the pods will fall apart and become bitter and/or chewy.

-- Remove the strings: Unless you specifically buy them stringless, it’s important to remove this fibrous string, which is otherwise unpleasant to eat.
+- Remove the strings: Unless you specifically buy them stringless, removing this fibrous string is important, as otherwise, it’s unpleasant to eat.